dangrous/nailspiration/README.md

 ## To Run

-Run `npm install` in both the front end and backend directories.
+Run `npm install` in both the front end and back end directories.

-You can either run the ends separately, using `npm start` in each directory, or you can build the front end into the backend using first `npm run build` and then `cp -r ../backend` in the frontend directory.
-Then you'll be able to simply `npm start` in the backend directory and be good to go!
+You can either run the ends separately, using `npm start` in each directory, or you can build the front end into the back end using first `npm run build` and then `cp -r ../backend` in the `/frontend` directory.
+Then you'll be able to simply `npm start` in the `/backend` directory and be good to go!

 ## License